 Oil and Gas industry works on a gigantic scale, so there are myriad jobs in any category or stream you can think of: Engineering, Accountant, Management, Import/Export, Human Resource, Consultant, Sales & Marketing, Writing, Web Development, Data Analyst, Business Analyst, Digital Marketing, Data Scientist, Healthcare, Food and Processing and so on.

 Did the industry miss out anything?
 We bet, it cannot and how it can?
-The industry, which meets half of the primary energy needs of the world, is sure to consume a lot of workforce.
+The industry, which meets half of the primary energy needs of the world, is sure to consume a lot of workforces.